hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 When you create an account, we need a few things from you:

-- **Be honest** — Use your real information.
+- **Be honest** â€” Use your real information.
 We need this to keep everyone safe.
-- **Keep your password safe** — Don't share it.
+- **Keep your password safe** â€” Don't share it.
 If someone else uses your account, you're responsible for what happens.
-- **Tell us if something's wrong** — If you think someone got into your account, let us know right away.
+- **Tell us if something's wrong** â€” If you think someone got into your account, let us know right away.
 We'll help you fix it.

 ---